JuliaPlots/UnicodePlots.jl/README.md

 <details>
   <summary></a><b>...</b></summary><br>

-  Run the folowing snippet to analyze invalidations:
+  Run the following snippet to analyze invalidations:
   ```julia
   using SnoopCompileCore